Clique-Stable Set separation in perfect graphs with no balanced skew-partitions: Introduction

 \section{Introduction}

-In 1990, Yannakakis \cite{Yannakakis91} studies the Vertex Packing polytope of a graph (also called Stable Set polytope), and asks for the existence of an extended formulation, that is to say a simpler polytope in higher dimension whose projection would be the Vertex Packing polytope.
-He then focuses on the case of perfect graphs, on which the non-negativity and the clique constraints suffice to describe the Vertex Packing polytope.
-This leads him to a communication complexity problem which can be restated as follows: does there exist a family $F$ of polynomially many cuts (a \emph{cut} is a bipartition of the vertices of the graph) such that, for every clique $K$ and every stable set $S$ of the graph that do not intersect, there exists a cut $(B,W)$ of $F$ that \emph{separates} $K$ and $S$, meaning $K\subseteq B$ and $S \subseteq W$?
-Such a family of cuts separating all the cliques and the stable sets is called a Clique-Stable Set Separator (CS-separator for short).
-The existence of a polynomial CS-separator (called the \emph{Clique-Stable Set separation}) is a necessary condition for the existence of an extended formulation.
-Yannakakis showed that both exist for several subclasses of perfect graphs, such as comparability graphs and their complements, chordal graphs and their complements, and Lov\'asz proved it \cite{Lovasz94} for a generalization of series-parallel graphs called $t$-perfect graphs.
-However, they were unable to prove it for the whole class of perfect graphs.
+In 1991, Yannakakis \cite{Yannakakis91} studied the Vertex Packing polytope of a graph (also called the Stable Set polytope), and asked for the existence of an extended formulation, that is to say a simpler polytope in higher dimension whose projection would be the Vertex Packing polytope.
+He then focused on perfect graphs, for which the non-negativity and the clique constraints suffice to describe the Vertex Packing polytope.
+This led him to a communication complexity problem which can be restated as follows: does there exist a family $F$ of polynomially many cuts (a \emph{cut} is a bipartition of the vertices of the graph) such that, for every clique $K$ and every stable set $S$ of the graph that do not intersect, there exists a cut $(B,W)$ of $F$ that \emph{separates} $K$ and $S$, meaning $K\subseteq B$ and $S \subseteq W$?
+Such a family of cuts separating all the cliques and the stable sets is called a Clique-Stable Set separator (CS-separator for short).
+The existence of a polynomial CS-separator (called the \emph{Clique-Stable Set separation}, or CS-separation) is a necessary condition for the existence of an extended formulation.
+Yannakakis showed that both exist for several subclasses of perfect graphs, such as comparability graphs and their complements, chordal graphs and their complements, and Lov\'asz proved it for a generalization of series-parallel graphs called $t$-perfect graphs \cite{Lovasz94}.
+However, the problem remains open for perfect graphs in general.